Tristan Wirfs: Professional career

-Wirfs started all 17 games for the Buccaneers, before suffering an ankle injury in the Wild Card round of the playoffs that kept him out the remainder of the Buccaneers' 2021 season.
-After another strong year performance wise Wirfs was named to his 1st career Pro Bowl, as well as garnered a 1st-Team All-Pro selection.
+Wirfs started all 17 games for the Buccaneers in 2021, before suffering an ankle injury in the Wild Card Round of the playoffs that kept him out the remainder of the season.
+After another strong year performance wise, Wirfs was named to his first career Pro Bowl and garnered a first-team All-Pro selection.
+He was ranked 41st by his fellow players on the NFL Top 100 Players of 2022.